archydragon/allisdown/README.md

   host: hostname_or_ip           # valid hostname or IP; required
   timeout: 60                    # timeout between this host's checks; fixed number; required
   description: any text          # used only for explanations at frontend; optional
+  notifications: on              # override global notification activity for the specific host; yes/no; optional
 ```

 According to chosen check type, you may need to set additional parameters: